w3c/wai-develop-training/_accessibility-training/topics.md

 {% include_cached excol.html type="start" id="check" %}

-## 17. Quick Check for Web Accessibility
+## 16. Preliminary Check for Web Accessibility

 {% include_cached excol.html type="middle" %}

-**Goal:** Introduce the concept of a quick website accessibility check, including benefits, techniques, and limitations.
+**Goal:** Introduce the concept of a preliminary website accessibility check, including benefits, techniques, and limitations.

-**Audience:** Anyone wanting to learn how to do a quick website accessibility check
+**Audience:** Anyone wanting to learn how to do a preliminary website accessibility check

 ### Description